Small Big Things

 Things Your Donation Can Support

 For young people establishing independence after aging out of foster care, there are many “little things” that can create a large barrier to success.
 Parking tickets.
 An apartment deposit.
 Books for college.
 These life expenses can be insurmountable when combined with other life challenges, and limit what our young people can do.
-Your Small Big Things donation helps fill these real-life gaps for young people in your community who are working hard to establish their independence, often after experiencing many set backs in life.

 • Apartment deposit